nuagetsu/VecRepV3/src/data_processing/.ipynb_checkpoints/README-checkpoint.md

   Generates vector embeddings for images using a given model.

 - **`get_matrix_embeddings(input_dataset, model_vectors)`**
-  Computes a similarity matrix from model embeddings using dot products.
+  Computes the embedding matrix from vector embeddings using dot products.

 - **`get_orthogonal_transformation(model_vectors, matrix)`**
   Computes an orthogonal transformation to align the model's embedding matrix to a reference matrix using the orthogonal Procrustes problem.